-(Any questions about the course content and practices must be directed to your instructor)
+(Questions about the course content and practices must be directed to your instructor)

 C. Final Examination: A final examination will be administered at the end of the semester on the date indicated on the schedule sheet.
 The final examination will consist of 50 multiple choice questions.
-The final examination constitutes 25% of the total grade.

 XI.
 Other Course Information